RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/1-Getting Started/1-welcome/1-welcome.md

 # Welcome

 Welcome to Rapid Platform.
-This documentation site is structured to support users of various abilities and expertise.
+This documentation site is seperated into three key areas to support users across different roles and activities:Users, Keypers, and Developers.

 ## User Manual Docs